phidatahq/phidata/README.md

 ## Powerful & Flexible

 Phidata agents can use multiple tools and follow instructions to achieve complex tasks.

-For example, you can create a finance agent that can query financial data, create a file `finance_agent.py`
+For example, you can create a finance agent with tools to query financial data, create a file `finance_agent.py`

 ```python
 from phi.agent import Agent